skarkkai/touch-mapper/README.md

 - Allow printing a QR sticker that points to touch-mapper.org/?map=deadbeef
 - Allow inspecting maps on a touch device.
   - APH's Nearby Explorer, and other apps
-- Describe map contents in the web UI.
+- Describe map contents in the web UI (in progress).
   - Roads: intersections between roads, and between roads and map borders; street numbers
   - Points of interest, esp. bus stops: https://developers.google.com/maps/documentation/javascript/places#place_search_requests
   - Support hot-keys for area adjustment, so that choosing the area is practical for a blind user